floenavi/floenavi/FEATURES.md

   Otherwise, always assuming a course of e.g 360° would further increase the inaccuracy.
 - Typically, the expected error is approx. 36m after 3min.

-For release v3.1, AIS-values were used as they were received, ie. COG of 360.0° was used in the grid calculation.
+For release v3.1, AIS-values were used as they were received, i.e. COG of 360.0° was used in the grid calculation.
 This could increase the error in positional accuracy to larger than 72m after 3min.

 ##### Advanced Topic: Details of the grid quality utility function